mirober/mathfly-site/index.md

 title: Getting started dictating mathematics
 ---

-*21/02/2021 Page updated to recommend [talon](https://talonvoice.com/) for mathematics dictation rather than mathfly, which is now outdated.
-The old pages can be found [here]({{ site.baseurl }}/index_old.html), and the old instructions will still work, but if you are looking to get started dictating maths then proceed on this page.*

----

 # What is talon?
 [Talon](https://talonvoice.com/) is a free, cross-platform application that provides customisable voice control and eye tracking.
 It can be used to create voice commands for almost anything, including navigating a browser, writing code and in our case, **dictating maths into a document processor**.
 Talon contains a built-in speech recognition engine, and on Windows it can load commands into Dragon NaturallySpeaking, so it can work alone or as a drop-in replacement for the old mathfly system and others like MathTalk.